Ph.D. - Civil Engineering

 - Students should plan to review the progress of their dissertation research periodically with their advisory committee.

-- Copies of the thesis must be in the hands of the student's examination committee at least three (3) weeks prior to the scheduled Master's Examination
+- Copies of the dissertation must be in the hands of the student's committee at least three (3) weeks prior to the scheduled defense.

 - Qualifying Examination: Only under the most unusual circumstances may the student be permitted to retake the qualifying examination, and then only once.